Pukekawa

 Auckland Domain, behind Wintergarden, Parnell

-These carvings protect a sacred tōtara (native tree) planted in 1940 by Princess Te Kirihaehae Te Puea Hērangi, a central figure in establishing the Kīngitanga movement.
-The Princess was the great granddaughter of Pōtatau Te Wherowhero the first Māori King (iwi/hapū - Waikato, Ngāti Mahuta).
-The Domain has special significance for the Kīngitanga (the Māori King Movement) as it commemorates where Te Wherowhero once lived.
+These carvings protect a sacred tōtara (native tree) planted in 1940 by Princess/Dame Te Kirihaehae Te Puea Hērangi (Tainui tribe), a central figure in establishing the Kīngitanga movement.
+The Princess (1883–1952) was the great granddaughter of Pōtatau Te Wherowhero the first Māori King (Waikato, Ngāti Mahuta).
+The Domain has special significance for the Kīngitanga (the Māori King Movement) as Te Wherowhero once lived there.

-The 1940s figures by master carver Poutapu (1905-1975) depict the children of Ranginui and Papatūānuku (the nation’s first parents).
-They were restored in 2017 by master carver Nopera, sponsored by the Tainui tribe.
+The figures in the carvings depict the children of Ranginui and Papatūānuku (the nation’s first parents).

 2.